Child soldiers in the Central African Republic

-As many as 10,000 children were used by armed groups in the armed conflict in the Central African Republic (CAR) between 2012 and 2015, and as of 2016 the problem persists nationwide.
-The mainly Muslim “Séléka” coalition of armed groups and the predominantly Christian, "Anti-Balaka" militias have both used children in this way; some are as young as eight.
+As many as 10,000 children were used by armed groups in the armed conflict in the Central African Republic (CAR) between 2012 and 2015, and as of 2024 the problem persists nationwide with a most likely greater amount fighting now.
+The mainly Muslim "Séléka" coalition of armed groups and the predominantly Christian, "Anti-Balaka" militias have both used children in this way; some are as young as eight.

 Background

 In 2005, armed conflict broke out between the government of President François Bozizé and armed groups, which had supported him to seize power in 2003.
 After peace talks brought some stability, conflict between the same parties erupted again in 2012.
 Armed groups formed the predominantly Muslim "Séléka" coalition, overthrowing the President.

 In response to widespread human rights abuses perpetrated by the victorious Séléka, the "Anti-Balaka" emerged, a decentralised armed movement constituted mainly by Christian and animist militia, which had been supported by François Bozizé's government.
 This movement was then reinforced by defecting members of the armed forces loyal to the former president, and it began to commit abuses against the country's Muslim minority.

 As sustained, nationwide violence between the two communities followed, both recruited children widely for military purposes.
 In 2013, UNICEF estimated that approximately 2,000 children were being used in this way, and that in 2015 the figure rose to between 6,000 and 10,000 children.

 In May 2015, the Forum de Bangui brought together representatives of the transitional government, parliament, armed groups, civil society and religious leaders.
 At the meeting a number of armed groups signed an agreement on Disarmament, Demobilization, Reintegration and Repatriation (DDRR) and agreed to release thousands of children.

 In 2016, a measure of stability returned to CAR and, according to the United Nations, 2,691 boys and 1,206 girls were officially separated from armed groups.
 Despite this, the recruitment and use of children for military purposes increased by approximately 50 per cent, mostly attributed to the armed group known as the Lord's Resistance Army.